 He voted to name Betsy DeVos as Secretary of Education, even after she demonstrated a clear lack of understanding of even the most elementary aspects of her position.
 Senators Susan Collins (R-ME) and Lisa Murkowski (R-AK) opposed DeVos’ nomination, forcing Vice President Mike Pence to cast a tie-breaking vote – the only time that has happened for a cabinet secretary nomination.
 Senator Flake could have made the politically courageous decision to oppose her disastrous nomination.
 He did not.

 Did he feel without a party when he voted to repeal the Patient Protection and Affordable Care Act?
-Because on that vote of massive historical significance, Jeff Flake towed the party line, even when Senators Collins Murkowksi joined Flake’s own Arizonan colleague, John McCain, in opposing the measure.
+Because on that vote of massive historical significance, Jeff Flake towed the party line, even when Senators Collins and Murkowksi joined Flake’s own Arizonan colleague, John McCain, in opposing the measure.

 When it came time to point to his record of bipartisanship during his speech on Monday night, Flake cited how upset he was when his colleague, Gabby Giffords (D-AZ), was shot in Tuscon, Arizona.
 When Giffords attended the State of the Union address the following year, Jeff Flake helped her stand so she could applaud President Obama.
 Despite this, Senator Flake never pushed for any real comprehensive gun safety legislation that could prevent another shooting like the one Giffords endured.